Azure/vagrant-azure/README.md

 	end

-	config.ssh.username = 'YOUR USERNAME' # the one used to create the VM config.ssh.password = 'YOUR PASSOWRD' # the one used to create the VM end
+	config.ssh.username = 'YOUR USERNAME' # the one used to create the VM config.ssh.password = 'YOUR PASSWORD' # the one used to create the VM end
 ```